Everything You Need to Know About Sephora’s 2018 Beauty Insider Holiday Sale

 Next up are VIB members, who will have also have 20 percent off their purchases online and in-store the weekend of November 9-12 with the code VIBBONUS.
 And finally, basic level Insiders will get 15 percent off their purchases the weekend of November 16-19 with the code BIBONUS.

-The best part of this entire extravaganza is that there’s still time to dissect Sephora’s website and start bookmarking what products you plan on purchasing…as long as they don’t sell out first.
+The best part of this entire extravaganza is that there’s still time (the entire sale wraps up on Nov.
+19) to dissect Sephora’s website and start bookmarking what products you plan on purchasing…as long as they don’t sell out first.
 Good luck!